🔥Crypto Fireside #14 — Interviews with crypto people.

 We use Trello to keep on top of current tasks and who is doing what.

-We also utilise a daily stand-up meeting structure where the team can check in once a day and connect.
+We also utilize a daily stand-up meeting structure where the team can check in once a day and connect.

 From a social media standpoint, we are on essentially every major platform such as Instagram, Twitter, LinkedIn, Tiktok, Medium, Quora, Reddit, YouTube, Telegram, Discord, etc…